gophers-frm/go-funk-simplified/README.md

 The following functionality has been removed and needs to be implmeneted:

 - `AbsAvg` - A sampler function that samples a slice and returns the average values of the slice's absolute values
+- `AvgAbs` - A sampler function that samples a slice and returns the average of all absolute values within the slide
 - `DrawRectangle` - A function that draws a rectangle of given bounds inside an image.
 - `RenderGopherFrame` A function that returns a paletted image for a gif
 - `ColorGopherFunc` - A closure ColorFunc function that returns the color of a pixel in the original image.
 Given new bounds.